 - 1. VAXstation 2000 Hardware Installation Guide, MicroVAX 2000 Hardware Installation Guide, or VAXmate System Handbook.
-You should install your VAXstation 2000, or VAXmate system before installing ThinWire Ethernet. - 2.
+You should install your VAXstation 2000, or VAXmate system before installing standard or ThinWire Ethernet. - 2.
 Workstations and MicroVAX 2000 Network Guide, Chapter 2.
 This chapter tells you how to configure your network. - 3.
 Workstations and MicroVAX 2000 Network Guide, Chapter 3.
-This chapter describes how to install ThinWire Ethernet hardware on your system. - A glossary at the end of the book explains technical terms used in this book.
+This chapter describes how to install ThinWire Ethernet hardware on your system. - 4.
+Workstations and MicroVAX 2000 Network Guide, Chapter 4.
+This chapter describes how to set up your system to use standard Ethernet.

+A glossary at the end of the book explains technical terms used in this book.